Social Media Guide

 • Create a response matrix to help you with talking to your followers.

-• Your aim is to get someone to click anywhere on the post – so more than one line of text is great, use spacing to your advantage – using multiple pictures, gifs, snippets of video are best!
+• Your aim is to get someone to click anywhere on the post – so more than one line of text is great, use spacing to your advantage – using multiple pictures, gifs, and snippets of video are best!

 NEGATIVE COMMENTS